DiamondLightSource/blueapi/tests/system_tests/services/keycloak_config/README.md

 # Keycloak Configuration

-This Keycloak instance has two clients: `ixx-blueapi` and `ixx-blueapi-cli`.
+This Keycloak instance has two clients: `ixx-blueapi` and `ixx-cli-blueapi`.

 ## ixx-blueapi